sdutt7/abn-amro-technical-assessment/README.md

 Unit Test Cases are added inside test/transform utilizing **chispa** Pyspark Test Helper.

+## Build and Release

+This application  have an automated build pipeline using GitHub Actions that releases PyPI package to PyPi repository

 ## Contact
 Release details can be found here: https://pypi.org/project/abn-amro-assessment-2024/